data-viper/data-viper/README.md

  *Senior Data Analyst* | Aspiring *Data Scientist* | Builder of Data-Driven Projects

 Hey there 👋 thanks for stopping by my profile!
 I’m Komal, a data enthusiast and Senior Data Analyst with 6+ years of experience across e-commerce, financial, and healthcare industries.
 Day to day, my work looks like defining the right metrics, building data models, running ad-hoc analyses, and creating dashboards that make data easy to understand.
-I also spend time on LookML development and monitoring to keep everything running smoothly, while shaping data pipelines with dbt and Redshift.
 Recently, I’ve been diving deeper into AI — from building predictive ML models to exploring how Generative AI can make analytics smarter and faster.
-Outside of work, I enjoy tinkering with trading bots, experimenting with real-time BI, and building side projects that keep me learning and growing.

 </div>